|Suzy Kellems Dominik: Fuck (Neon) - part of the artist's|

 installation at stARTup Art Fair Los Angeles

-The last week of January was a mad itinerary of LA art fairs, which kick off the new year.
-Of course, the fairs are about the business of selling art but they're also forums for meeting people and seeing the latest work galleries have chosen to highlight.
+The last week of January was a mad itinerary of LA art fairs, kicking off the new year.
+Of course, the fairs are about the business of selling art, but they're also forums for meeting people and seeing the latest work galleries have selected to highlight.
 The most exhaustive in range - and size - is the LA Art Show at the Los Angeles Convention Center, with contemporary and experimental work as well as some moderns.
 On the westside, I've always liked the energy of Art Los Angeles Contemporary (ALAC) at Barker Hanger in Santa Monica Airport.

 There were two new fairs on the LA circuit this year.
-Smaller but sizzling, Fabrik Expo in the funky downtown LA Arts District was staged by Fabrik Media, publisher of Fabrik Magazine - for which I'm now a contributing writer.
-Even more surprising and exciting was the stARTup Art Fair at the Highland Gardens Hotel in Hollywood.
-This fun new concept bypasses the gallery middle man and gives indie visual artists an opportunity to sell directly to a motivated public.
-Artists install their work in the hotel rooms, which are open to fair attendees who engage freely with the work and creators.
-I participated on an art critic roundtable at stARTup Art Fair and I also had a great time exploring.
+Smaller but sizzling, Fabrik Expo in the funky downtown LA Arts District, was staged by Fabrik Media, publisher of Fabrik Magazine - for which I'm now a contributing writer.
+Especially surprising and intriguing was the stARTup Art Fair at the Highland Gardens Hotel in Hollywood.
+Launched in San Francisco last year by Ray Beldner and Steve Zavattero, this fun new concept bypasses the gallery middle man and gives indie visual artists an opportunity to sell directly to the public.
+Artists install their work in the hotel rooms, which are open to fair attendees, who engage freely with the work and creators.
+I participated on an art critic roundtable at stARTup Art Fair and also had a great time exploring.
+One of the standouts was an autobiographical installation by artist Suzy Kellems Dominik, In Her Dreams, about a woman, relationships and expectations (see image above).
 I'm delighted stARTup plans to return to LA next year.

 News flash!
 I've just started painting again after a long hiatus!

-* In the Jan/Feb issue of Art Ltd. Magazine - my feature story on the fascinating Los Angeles abstract painter Sarah Cain.
+* In the Jan/Feb issue of Art Ltd. Magazine - my feature story on the exciting work of Los Angeles abstract painter Sarah Cain.

 * Also in the current issue of Art Ltd. - my review of Jennifer Wolf: Edge of Miscibility at William Turner Gallery.